-In the meantime there are already quite a few known issues, which will (or will not) be addressed in a future update / release (there is no planned date at the moment!):
+In the meantime there are already quite a few known issues, which will (or will not) be addressed in a future update / release (planned around the end of 2014!):

 - Roads all over the airports (this is one of the most annoying and most reported issues all over the forums) – this was a bug of the scenery generator.
 The intention of me and Ben Supnik was, to let OSM based roads go inside the airport boundaries in the future (because otherwise even major highways, close to the airport boundaries were often eliminated because of data misalignment).
 What was not intended is – what everybody observed – that so many (mostly service) roads are now running over tarmacs and taxiways.
 This should be fixed before any new scenery will be cut (Ben Supnik is on it).
 So, in future there will still be OSM based roads inside airport boundaries, but they will be eliminated from runways / tarmacs / taxiways.

 - Until then, there is a workaround: you can add an exclusion zone (for roads) to the affected airports (which then removes all roads within its perimeters)